tdjsnelling/tdjs.tech/src/content/portfolio/contagious.md

 ![Contagious designs](./contagious1.png)

 I played key part in a small team of front-end developers working on the site, so was 'thrown into the deep end' as such, this being my first real client project.
 I certainly learned a lot - this was the first project on which I used [Storybook](https://storybook.js.org) to prototype React components in isolation, a practise that I now use on all projects I undertake.
+It's also the first project on which I used [prettier](https://prettier.io/), a tool I now cannot live without!

 ![Contagious designs](./contagious2.png)